FranciscoJSB/NonProfitLZ/README.md

-# NFP - Azure Landing Zone Deployment & UI
+# Azure Landing Zone for Small Nonprofits Deployment & UI

 This project allows you to deploy resources into two separate Azure subscriptions.
 Many of the resources have fixed sku values in order to prevent high cost ratings.